- What kind of music should you choose for classical dance?

 Now you can learn to move your body to the songs of the most famous DJs in the world!

 Street dance, freestyle, new style or break dance: break out your groove with hip hop tracks to count yourself among the world’s most popular dancers!

 Besides being a sports discipline, hip hop is a lifestyle that demands concentration, motivation and agility.

-Thanks to the lively atmosphere of Leeds' hip hop dance classes, students of street dance work their cardio and agility.
+Thanks to the lively atmosphere of hip hop dance classes, students of street dance definitely get a cardio workout.

-So popular has this style of dancing become that hip hop dance, in all of its variations, is now taught in fitness dance clubs around the world!
+Hip hop dancing has become so popular that in all of its variations, it is now taught in fitness dance clubs around the world!